You might think that bloggers have a bottomless bucket of blog content ideas – but they don’t.

 Search for your niche and write posts for some of the products that pop up.

 They can be review posts or buyer guides or ideas on how to use the products.
 Just use your imagination.

 It also helps if you are a member of the Amazon Associates affiliate program.

 On most of Amazon’s product pages, like this one for the Amazon Echo, there is a section for Customer Questions and Answers.
 (See the screenshot below).

-This is a goldmine of blog post ideas.
+This is a goldmine of blog content ideas.